 In 2000, 89 percent of Florida's population lived in urban areas, compared to 79 percent across the U.S.

-In 2000, George W. Bush won the U.S. presidential election with 25 electoral votes cast by electors from Florida, results were contested and a recount was ordered by the court.
+In 2000, George W. Bush won the U.S. presidential election, with 25 electoral votes from Florida, the results were contested and settled in the Supreme Court decision, Bush v.
+Gore.

 In June 2016, the Orlando Nightclub Shooting was the deadliest terrorist attack in the U.S. since the September 11 attacks in 2001.

-A 2002 study concluded that if Florida's disenfranchised felons had voted at the same rate as other Floridians, Democratic candidate Al Gore would have won Florida—and the presidency—by more than 80,000 votes.
+A 2002 study in the American Sociological Review concluded that "if the state's 827,000 disenfranchised felons had voted at the same rate as other Floridians, Democratic candidate Al Gore would have won Florida—and the presidency—by more than 80,000 votes."

 In 2004, Florida approved slot machines in Broward and Miami-Dade County.